theosotr/gasket-sp-eval/README.md

 ### Example 3: Running a large-scale analysis on multiple Node.js packages (RQ4, RQ5)

 We provide the `find_bridges.py` utility to run large-scale analysis on multiple Node.js packages.

-We used this to calculate the bridges for the 1,266 packages used in RQ4 and RQ5.
+We utitlized this to calculate the bridges for the 1,266 packages evaluated in RQ4 and RQ5.

 ```
 gasket@a75e1999faa1:~$ python3 gasket_src/scripts/find_bridges.py -h

 usage: find_bridges.py [-h] [-l LOG] [-i INPUT] [-o OUTPUT] [-A]

 Use Gasket to generate bridges for a set of Node.js packages.